-To help future guests who may have the same question, I decided to outline some options for you here.
+To help future guests who may have the same question, we have outlined some options for you here.

-If you ask me, the BEST way is to hire a private transport.
-We pick you up at your door step and bring you right to our resort (at any time of the day or night).
+The easiest way to get here is by private transport.
+We pick you up at your door step and bring you right to our resort (arrival in Cebu by 1.30pm latest).
 We check your progress along the way and you don’t have to worry about a thing.

 If you decide on this option the pricing for the service is listed below.
 All you have to do is give us the time and location of the pickup and we will call the contractor and arrange everything.

 - 1 Pax : P6,864 per person one way

 - 2 pax : P3,432 per person one way

 - 3-5 pax : P2,508 per person one way

 - 6-9 pax : P2,024 per person one way

 - 10 pax + : P1,835 per person one way